jgroeneveld/attributed_object/README.md

 ### type_check: :coerce
 Instead of raising error when the wrong type is passed, AttributedObject can be configured to use a simple coercion mechanim.
 An example use case is the boundary to web forms.

+It is also possible to coerce inte AttributedObject Structures
 ```ruby
 class Coercable
   include AttributedObject